Estapraq/sql-introduction/sql_shortLecture.md

 > 60

-The output is the column 'name', and sum(hours) which is the total of hours for each name,
+The output is the column 'name', and sum(hours) which is the total of hours for each name.

 ```sql
 select name,sum(hours) from payroll group by name;